jelkner/webdesign/ciw/Lesson6/js_quiz_questions.md

      // Your code here
    }
    ```
-   Which code statement should be added to return larger of the two values
+   Which code statement should be added to return greater of two numeric values
    passed in as arguments?

    A. `doSomething = x - y;`